Welcome to Beech Class.

 We are a mixed class of Year 3 and Year 4 taught by Mr Bladon.
 Mrs Foulds and Mrs Shaw help us with our learning.

-Our Topic this term is: The Blue Abyss.
+Our Topic this term is: Road Trip USA.

 Project Homework.
-Choose one of the following or create your own project based on our theme of Blue Abyss.
-Please have it in on Thursday 4th July 2019:
+Choose one of the following or create your own project based on our theme of Road Trip USA.
+Please have it in on Monday 25th November 2019:

 Make sure you put in 100% to your homework and produce something of quality that you are super proud of.
 Also, make sure you don’t start it the night before it is due in.
 All homework MUST be in on time.